HOW TO PERFORM REPS

 Is it speed?
 After all, you can push it fast or slow, and speed definitely matters when it comes to reps vs. sets.

-But is there something else – Something more important for how you perform your reps?
+But is there something else – Something more important for how you perform your reps whether increasing strength or muscle building is your goal?

 Maybe it’s intensity?
 Fiercely gripping the weight during the exercise will make it more intense and difficult.